Vehicle RegistrationSee the Vehicle Registration page for more information

 - Adjuncts who are not students will be issued a special adjunct permit for the term they are teaching and must renew this permit at the beginning of the calendar year for the term(s) they will be teaching.
 The special adjunct permits will be a hanger style with the expiration date written on it.
 This permit must be displayed from their inside rear view mirror and be visible to the Security staff.

-Student Permits: Every student is required to register on MyGFU each academic year.
-Students must choose one of two options:
+Student Permits: Every student is required to register their vehicle on MyGFU each academic year.

 Student parking permits are divided into three categories: